protontypes/open-sustainable-technology/README.md

 - [Climate Data Dashboard of the ESA Climate Change Initiative](https://climate.esa.int/en/odp/#/dashboard) - Access global climate data produced through the ESA's Climate Change Initiative.
 - [Cate](https://github.com/CCI-Tools/cate) - A software for ingesting, operating on and visualising all ESA Climate Change Initiative data.
 - [esa-climate-from-space](https://github.com/ubilabs/esa-climate-from-space) - The role of the Climate from Space application is to increase the visibility of the Climate Change Initiative programme and the role of ESA satellite data in climate science.
+- [climetlab](https://github.com/ecmwf/climetlab) - A Python package aiming at simplifying access to climate and meteorological datasets, allowing users to focus on science instead of technical issues such as data access and data formats.
+- [cdsapi](https://github.com/ecmwf/cdsapi) - Python API to access the Copernicus Climate Data Store.

 ## Access and Monitoring of Resources